 A local restaurant, Papa Haydens, that is famous for their desserts, serves this amazing meringue dessert.
 I order it EVERY time I go there despite the dozens of choices on the menu.
 Not wanting to wait until we went to the restaurant to enjoy Boccone Dolce I googled the recipe and found this great version.

-Boccone Dolce is a combination of melt in your mouth meringue, strawberries, whip cream – YUM!
+Boccone Dolce is a combination of melt in your mouth meringue layered with whipped cream and fruit.
+YUM!
 Don’t let the picture of the dessert or the mention of meringue scare you away.
 It is actually very easy to make!

-The first step is making the meringue layer.
-This meringue is not like the soft meringue that is on lemon meringue pie – this meringue is crisp and dry and melts in your mouth when you bite into it!
+This meringue is not like the soft meringue that is on lemon meringue pie.
+This meringue is crisp and dry and melts in your mouth when you bite into it!
 Be sure and use egg whites at room temperature and a clean bowl in order to get your egg whites to whip properly.
 Also make sure none of the egg yolk gets in with the whites.

-You can use any berries that are in season – strawberries, raspberries, blackberries, blueberries (remember I live in berry heaven!) and if no berries are in season you can also use bananas. (except if you are me and you have texture issues and don’t eat bananas!)
+You can use any berries that are in season such as strawberries, raspberries, blackberries, blueberries (remember I live in berry heaven!) and if no berries are in season you can also use bananas.
 For Mother’s Day I used a combination of strawberries and raspberries.